Carlock1609/PDXCodeGuild/CliqueCapstone/notes_cap.md

         - See if you can add profile_bg to that same resizing.

     - Figure out how to set default images for profile and cover

+    - For profile template, Kindof like FB, i want to have the profile pic with border in the bottom left of jumbotron

+    - WORK ON HOME MODEL

+    - If your unable to have the two forms on one page, consider making another view/template to submit multiple photos-- Screw that if your only doing one photo at a time.